MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-node-unusable-state.md

 In a pool that is adopting simplified node communication and the node is still showing **Unusable**, you can check the following possible cause for self-troubleshooting.

-#### Cause 1: NSG rule blockage
+#### Cause 1: Missing outbound NSG rule

-When applying public networ, the outbound request from the internal node still needs to be fluent to the external.
-The node will become unusable if the outbound request is blocked.
+When applying virtual network, the outbound request from the internal node still needs to be fluent to the external.
+The node will become unusable if the outbound request is not properly configured.

+#### Solution 1: Outbound Service Tag for Batch Node Management{/region}

+In this case, you need to add a service tag to BatchManagement.region in the outbound NSG rule.
+Please refer to the following figure.
+For more information, check the document [Outbound Security Rule](https://learn.microsoft.com/en-us/azure/batch/batch-virtual-network#outbound-security-rules)

     :::image type="content" source="media/azure-batch-node-unusable-state/blocking-outbound-nsg.png" alt-text="Screenshot that shows the NSG rule that blocks outbound request":::

-#### Solution 1: Remove the NSG rule that blocks the request

-The issue can be resolved if the rule is removed.

 #### Cause 2: Unusable node with No Public IP setting